bruce-hill/tomo/docs/text.md

 ## `matches`

 **Description:**
-Checks if the `Text` matches target pattern (see: [Patterns](#Patterns)) and returns an array of the matching text captures or a null value if the entire text doesn't match the pattern.
+Checks if the `Text` matches target [pattern](patterns.md) and returns an array of the matching text captures or a null value if the entire text doesn't match the pattern.

 **Signature:**
 ```tomo